 Mr. Jiang Jiang, is currently a vice president of the Issuer, and general manager of China Eastern Airlines Wuhan Co., Limited.
 Mr. Jiang joined the civil aviation industry in 1986, and has worked in the Civil Aviation Industry Airline Corporation and China General Aviation Corporation.
 From June 1999 to April 2005, he served as the deputy manager and manager of the flight division of the Shanxi Branch of the Issuer.
 From April 2005 to July 2010, he was the deputy general manager of the Shanxi Branch of the Issuer.
 From July 2010 to June 2014, he served as the general manager and the deputy secretary of the party committee of the Shanxi Branch of the Issuer.
 From June 2014 to December 2016, he served as general manager and the deputy secretary of the party committee of China Eastern Airlines Wuhan Co., Limited.
-From December 2016 to February 2017, he has served as the person-in-charge of the safety operation management of the Issuer and general manager of China Eastern Airlines Wuhan Co., Limited.
-Since February 2017, he has served as the vice president of the Issuer and general manager of China Eastern Airlines Wuhan Co., Limited.
+From December 2016 to February 2017, he has served as the preson-in-charge of the safety operation management of the Issuer and general manager of China Eastern Airlines Wuhan Co., Limited.
 Mr. Jiang graduated from the Flight College of Civil Aviation Flight University of China, majored in aviation transportation and obtained an Executive Master of Business Administration degree from Fudan University.
 He has the professional title of Level 1 pilot.

 Mr. Feng Dehua, is currently a member of the party standing committee of the Issuer and the deputy head of party disciplinary inspection group of CEA Holding.
 Mr. Feng joined the civil aviation industry in 1989, and has worked in China General Aviation Corporation, the Shanxi branch of the Issuer and the sales and marketing system of the Issuer.
 From May 2009 to July 2009, Mr. Feng was the executive vice president for sales and marketing of passenger transportation department of the Company.
 From July 2009 to November 2011, he was the party secretary and vice president for sales and marketing of passenger transportation department of the Issuer.
 From November 2011 to August 2014, he was the president and deputy party secretary of the Beijing branch of the Issuer.
-From August 2014 to December 2017, he was the secretary of the disciplinary committee of the Issuer.
-Since August 2014, he has been a member of the party standing committee of the Issuer.
+Since August 2014 to December 2017, he was the secretary of the disciplinary committee of the Issuer.
+Since September 2014, he has been a member of the party standing committee of the Issuer.
+Since September 2014, he has been a member of the party standing committee of the Issuer.
 Since September 2014, he has been the deputy head of party disciplinary inspection group of CEA Holding.
 Mr. Feng graduated from Shanxi Finance and Economics Institute majored in commercial business management and obtained an executive master's degree in business administration from Fudan University.
 He is qualified as a senior economist.